Master of Public Health (MPH) Degree in Texas

 Job Growth Projections – Master’s-Educated Public Health Professionals in Texas

-The employment projections shown below have been published by Projections Central and are a snapshot of the expected demand for public health professionals in Texas from 2016 to 2026:
+The employment projections shown below are a snapshot of the expected demand for public health professionals in Texas from 2022 to 2032, sourced from the US Department of Labor:

 Salary Range – Public Health Professions in Texas Requiring a Master’s Degree